In this tutorial, you will create a simple “Hello, World!” component which runs in Keboola Connection (KBC).

-When you log in to the developer portal, you have to join a vendor — an organization of developers.
-Every KBC application has to have a vendor assigned.
-If you join an existing vendor, an administrator of that vendor has to approve your request.
+When you log in to the Developer Portal, you have to join a vendor — an organization of developers.
+Every KBC component has to have a vendor assigned.
+If you join an existing vendor, a vendor administrator has to approve your request.
 If you do not work for a company, create a vendor with your name (even a single developer has to be assigned to a vendor).
 When you join or create a vendor you should also receive access to a development KBC project.

-In order to create a new vendor, a Keboola Administrator has to approve your request, and you will receive a development project in KBC.
-Also, you need to provide us with a channel for receiving internal errors from your components.
-Basically anything supported by Papertrail notifications is available, though e-mail or a Slack channel is most commonly used.
+In order to create a new vendor, a Keboola administrator has to approve your request, and you will receive a development project in KBC.
+In addition to that, you need to provide us with a channel for receiving internal errors from your components.
+Anything supported by Papertrail notifications is available, though e-mail or a Slack channel is most commonly used.

 When you are confirmed as a member of a vendor, you may proceed to creating your own component.
-The example component is written in Python language, but no knowledge of Python is required.
-Before you continue with this tutorial, make sure you:
+The example component is written in the Python language, but no knowledge of Python is required.
+Before you continue with this tutorial, make sure you

 To add a component, use the Create Component button on the main page, and fill in the component name and type:

 Important: Do not use the words ‘extractor’, ‘writer’, or ‘application’ in the component name.